FK Vardar: Memorable moments

-In their history, FK Vardar has had many memorable matches.
-The first big one came in 1961 against Dunfermline from Scotland, victory at home ground 2:0 glorious moments in Cup winners Cup.
-Among those, the one that stands out the most was defeating FK Partizan by a score of 5–0.
-In early history, the 2–1 victory over Varteks in the Yugoslav Cup final is remembered by the club as its first major trophy win.
-A game that had the highest attendance was a matchup against Trepča where FK Vardar won 2–1 and earned promotion to the Yugoslav First League.
-Other matches to remember came against the great four Red Star Belgrade, Partizan Belgrade, Dinamo Zagreb and Hajduk Split.
-Then 1985 home ground victory over Dinamo București from Romania 1:0 in UEFA Cup competition.
 At the beginning of the Macedonian First Football League the most memorable matches were all the wins against rival Pelister, including the first-ever Macedonian Football Cup final in 1993 where FK Vardar won 1–0 at the old City Stadium.
 The biggest international achievement of the club came in 2003 when FK Vardar came one goal short of qualifying for the UEFA Champions League group stage.
 They had great match against Barry Town from Wales and 3–0 victory at home ground, then another glorious 2–1 away win over Russian heavyweights CSKA Moscow.
 In 2004 UEFA Intertoto Cup they destroyed Ethnikos Achnas from Cyprus in both matches home and away with identical victories of 5–1, then 1–0 victory against Belgian side Gent at home ground.